ArnesSI/fortiwlc_exporter/README.md

 api_key = "abc123456789"
 ```

 When starting FortiWLC exporter, specify path to the configuration file with
 `-c`.
-By default it will try to use `fortiwlc.ini` in the current directory.
+By default it will try to use `fortiwlc_exporter.ini` in the current directory.

 ## Description